TradeIdeasPhilip/compress/README.md

 This program only works because the compressor makes multiple passes through the input file.
 I use some simple variations of LZ78 to start the process of picking strings.
 Then I see which ones are actually used.
-When I finally send data to entropy encoder, I send special commands, like "save this string in the table."
+When I finally send data to the entropy encoder, I send special commands, like "save this string in the table."
 Or "delete that string that you just used."

 It's still cheap to use a back reference.